garykac/woven/docs/spell-list.md

 ```
 Element: Earth

-Category: Create Tendril, Add Action
+Category: Create Tendril

 When cast: Place a new TENDRIL in a location where you already have a TENDRIL.
-Take another action.

 ### Spread
 ```